 Using insights from your persona and industry research, you can then identify a core topic for your pillar content offer.
 In order to write effective content, you must first identify a core topic, an overarching theme to what you’re trying to communicate to your audience.
-The core idea should be industry specific and relevant to one of your products or services.
+The core idea should be industry-specific and relevant to one of your products or services.
 This way your thought leadership content will directly translate to an offering your business provides.
-Effective content topics should incorporate your expertise and your personas core needs and interests.
+Effective content topics should incorporate your expertise and your persona’s core needs and interests.

-Tips for identifying effective core topics for pillar content include:
+Tips for identifying effective core topics:

 - Changes in scope compared to content that currently exists

 Sometimes the most stressful part of content creation can be opening a completely blank document to start a new project.
-For this reason, it is useful to use a template that can guide you through you pillar content offer process.
+For this reason, it is useful to use a template that can guide you through your pillar content offer process.

 Using a template provides the following benefits:

 A template can be reused over and over, as opposed to constantly having to start from scratch

 You can either create a template from scratch or download one and customize it to match your brand’s style guide.

 A brand style guide is an important document to have to help your company communicate a consistent message and design to its audience.
 You will need to determine your brand’s style guide elements before you start filling in your pillar content offer template.
 Once you define your brand’s style guide elements, make sure your template reflects them to ensure consistency throughout your pillar content offer.